paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-083-buy-american.md

 “(B) public transportation;

-“(C) dams, ports, harbors, and other maritime facilities;
+“(C) dams, ports, harbors, and other maritime facilities (except vessels which are oceanographic research vessels operated by academic institutions);

 “(D) intercity passenger and freight railroads;